evisp/ml-handbook/docs/02-math/index.md

 # Math Overview

 Build the math intuition that powers machine learning.
-Short, focused lessons with clear examples and practice you can use right away.
+Short, focused lessons with clear examples and practice you can use right away

 ![Math Foundations](https://i.imgur.com/b0APGoj.png)